-I absolutely LOVE office supplies.
-With all these back-to-school sales, I’m like a kid in the candy store, drinkin’ a latte.
-There’s just something exciting about fresh boxes of crayons and crisp notebooks and planners waiting to be filled… I’m weird.
+I absolutely love office supplies.
+With all the back-to-school sales, I’m like a kid in the candy store, drinkin’ a latte.
+There’s something exciting about fresh boxes of crayons, crisp notebooks, and planners waiting to be filled… I’m weird.
 I know.
 I’m okay with that.
-Today I’m going to put all these supplies into an organized caddy so my kids are ready when it’s time for school.
+Today I’m going to put all these supplies into an organized homework caddy so my kids are ready when it’s time for school.

 Awhile ago, I organized our art and craft supplies.
 The set-up is in our kitchen, close to the table where homework is done.
 This creates easy access to needed supplies, like glue sticks and scissors, but some items, like crayons and markers, are in larger jars, so I thought I’d take a few out and put them in a caddy to control the

 chaos creativity.
 Other supplies are not included in the art area at all, so instead of running a marathon through the house looking for things like, a protractor… (Do we even have a protractor?
 We do.
 Somewhere.
 I know I saw it last year.)… everything is together in one place.